 Reduction Mammaplasty Recovery FAQs

-Breasts will be swollen after a breast reduction.
-The swelling is usually at the highest point for the first week after the breast reduction surgery.
+The swelling is usually at its highest point for the first week after the Breast Reduction surgery.
 From then on, it will gradually decline, although some minor swelling may persist for months to come.
 Swelling is a normal part of breast plastic surgery.

 How do you get out of bed after a breast reduction?